No matter how they happen, mistakes are a fact of business. Sooner or later, you will have to send a solid apology email.

 [Email sign off and signature]

-An apology email can be a positive experience for your business
+Make an apology email a positive experience for your customers

 Mistakes happen.
 But when you make a solid apology, the person on the other end is more likely to get what they need and retain a good impression of your brand.
 And that can be a net positive for your business.